mscaudill/tabbed/paper/paper.md

 ```

 ### Iterative Reading
-Given that there is no hard-limit on the size of a DSV file, it is
+DSV files have no file size limits making it essential that readers support file
-essential that readers support file streaming.
-Tabbed's reader returns an
+streaming.
+Tabbed's reader returns an iterator whose per-iteration memory
-iterator whose per-iteration memory consumption is tuneable.
-For speed, this
+consumption is tuneable.
+For speed, this feature is implemented using
-feature is implemented using a first-in-first-out (FIFO) data structure with
+a first-in-first-out (FIFO) data structure with O(1) time complexity allowing
-O(1) time complexity allowing Tabbed to linearly scale to large files.
+Tabbed to linearly scale to large files.

-# Comparison FIXME ADD speed with and without filtering to Figure 2!!!
+# Comparison

 Tablib, comma, and pandas are popular alternative packages to Tabbed.